Rotrixx/ProcessBouncerService/README.md

 ProcessBouncerService does also support dynamic signatures(Hex-strings). **This is in a early testing stage.**

-## **NOTES:**
-The service dosen't start automatically and may cause problems if started too early(during startup).
-The GUI has to be started before the service or the popup's dont work correctly.
-This project is currently work in progress.
-Only basic functionality is working right now.
-Suggestions and feedback is more than welcome.

 ## Contact:
 If you have questions, feedback or suggestions feel free to contact me.